liaoliao666/usequery/docs/guides/query-cancellation.md

 - Cancellation APIs may not be available for every query function.
 - If cancellation APIs are available, they typically vary in implementation between utilities/libraries (eg. Fetch vs Axios vs XMLHttpRequest).

 But don't worry!
-If your queries are high-bandwidth or potentially very expensive to download, Vue Query exposes a generic way to **cancel** query requests using a cancellation token or other related API.
+If your queries are high-bandwidth or potentially very expensive to download, Vu Query exposes a generic way to **cancel** query requests using a cancellation token or other related API.
 To integrate with this feature, attach a `cancel` function to the promise returned by your query that implements your request cancellation.
 When a query becomes out-of-date or inactive, this `promise.cancel` function will be called (if available):

 ## Using `axios`